bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

 # docker-zoneminder-php7.4-mysql8
-zoneminder-latest ,docker images with php 7.4 ,Mysql 8 &amp; MSMTP Based on Iconnor's Zoneminder
+zoneminder-latest ,docker images with php 7.4 ,MariaDB Server 10.3.34 &; MSMTP Based on Iconnor's Zoneminder
 This image has been created on ubuntu:focal with zoneminder-latest/ubuntu focal1 main To pull the Repository from the docker hub